hubo1016/vlcp/doc/source/quickunderstand.rst

             1. An asynchronous network programming framework with dynamic module mangement functions
             2. An OpenFlow controller framework friendly for extending
-            3. A product-ready controller for standard virtual network environment supported by default modules
+            3. A product-ready controller for standard virtual network environment, supported by default modules

          Loading different modules can give VLCP completely different functions.
 In this document, we assume users would like to use the standard network model (also named as "ViperFlow" model) to implement